BrandTime/League-Auto-Accept/README.md

 ## License

-The conduit component of Mimic is released under the [MIT](https://github.com/molenzwiebel/Mimic/blob/master/LICENSE) license.
+The League Auto Accept is released under the [MIT](https://github.com/BrandTime/League-Auto-Accept/blob/master/LICENSE) license.
 See the index README for more info.